She is a mother of two active sports kids, a youth basketball coach, and is married to a marathon runner.

 The Importance of Selecting the Right Size Stick

 Whether your son or daughter is playing hockey for the first time or a veteran travel player, it is important to have the right size ice hockey stick.
 Many times hockey pro shops and sporting good stores are staffed by non-hockey pros.
 Since it is very difficult to control an undersized or oversized stick, the length of the stick must be correct for your player’s size.
-A stick is an expensive piece of hockey equipment, so it is helpful to know how to size it yourself, in case an experienced sales person is not there to help you.
+A stick is an expensive piece of hockey equipment, so it is helpful to know how to size it yourself, in case an experienced salesperson is not there to help you.
 You do not want to get talked into buying that cool stick with the Crosby, Lidstrom or Zetterberg curve just because your player has aspirations of going pro and winning the Stanley Cup.

-How to Customize An Ice Hockey Stick
+How to Customize an Ice Hockey Stick

 First, when customizing an ice hockey stick, your hockey player needs to be wearing their skates with hockey socks.

 Second, place the toe of the stick on the ground by the skater’s feet.
 This is the tip of the blade part of the stick.
-See diagram for more details.
+See the diagram for more details.

 Third, the very top of the shaft of the stick should come between the tip of the nose and the chin.
 In this range, it enables the player to maneuver the stick more easily on the ice.
 If the stick is too long, the player will not be able to get a good shot off.
 If the stick is too short, it will force the player to hunch over, but more importantly, they will lose power and reach.

 Fourth, if you purchase a stick from a hockey pro shop, they can trim the top of the stick so it is customized for your player’s height if needed.
-Most hockey sticks come in three basic sizes: junior, intermediate and a senior length.
+Most hockey sticks come in three basic sizes: junior, intermediate and senior length.
 Junior sticks are generally 46-53 inches long, intermediate around 54 inches and senior sticks are usually 56-62 inches long.

 Offensive players usually have a slightly shorter stick for better puck control.
 Defensive players usually have a longer stick to enable a longer reach to take the puck away from an oncoming player.
 At the youngest ages, it is most important to purchase a stick that gives the players the most stick handling control because they may not know if they want to play offense or defense.
-Also, some recreational, or house programs, rotate the players between forward and defense at the very young ages.
+Also, some recreational, or house programs, rotate the players between forward and defense at a very young ages.

-Determining The Blade Angle
+Determining the Blade Angle

-In the store, hockey sticks are defined as "left", "right," or "straight."
+In the store, hockey sticks are defined as "left," "right," or "straight."
 This refers to the curve of the blade.
 When your son or daughter first starts playing hockey, the blade will likely be determined by their dominant hand.
 Whichever hand your player puts on the top of the stick should be their most coordinated, strongest hand.
 This gives the player more control in stick handling.

 If your player holds the hockey stick with his left hand on top of the stick and the right hand down the stick, then he is a right-handed shooter.
 If your player holds the hockey stick with his right hand on top and his left hand down the stick then he is a "lefty."
 It is important to remember that the bottom hand dictates which handed stick you are using (ex: left hand down means left-handed stick).
 When my son started playing, we were told to make sure he used a left-handed stick because "lefty" players are more in demand.
 I think this was hogwash.
 My son is right-handed and has always used a right-handed stick.
 It truly is a personal preference.
 The bottom line is to play with hands in a configuration that feels best to the player.